School Counselor Office

 - General anxiety

 Through a variety of strategies this group helps students understand their worries and provides them with strategies to help reduce their anxiety.
-If a student needs more intense intervention, I would consider an outside agency for ongoing support.
+If a student needs more intense intervention, discussion can happen to consider an outside agency for ongoing support.

 Jacques Memorial School Character Education: